Tahmeem/Find-the-Breakthrough-Game/README.md

 # How to play

 The game has been published on Unity play.
-Also Builds folder has the WebGL build.

 [Find the Breakthrough](https://play.unity.com/mg/other/find-the-breakthrough)

 # Looking at Build